-One of the many responsibilities that come with being the proud pet parent of a cat is ensuring their nails are not overgrown.
-But don’t cat scratch trees, scratch posts, doormats, and your expensive carpet to maintain their claws?
+One of the many responsibilities that come with being the proud parent of a cat is grooming, and this includes ensuring their nails are not overgrown.
+But don’t cat scratch trees, scratch posts, doormats (and hopefully not your expensive carpet!) work to maintain their claws?
 So, why might we, as owners, have to trim our cat’s nails?
-And what might happen if we don’t keep our cat’s nails trim?
+And what might happen if we don’t keep our cat’s nails trimmed?

 Which cats might need their nails trimmed?

-All cat breeds are likely to need to have some nail trimming done at some point during their lifetime, but certain factors make cats more likely to need your help than others.
-A good example is age – if your cat is getting on a bit, their joints and muscles are likely a bit stiff and achy, and they are not as flexible as they once were.
+All cat breeds are likely to need their nails trimmed at some point during their lifetime.
+However, there are certain factors that could make a cat more likely to need your help.
+Age is such a factor – if your cat is getting on a bit, their joints and muscles are probably a bit stiff and achy, and they are not as flexible as they once were.

 However, even if your cat is young and goes outside, you should check regularly that their nails are not overgrown as any cat can require a nail trim.